acm-ndsu/Byte-le-2024/docs/source/getting_started.rst

 Submitting Issues
 -----------------

-If you run into issues with the game, please submit an issue to the discord in the bugs channel!
+If you run into issues with the game, please submit an issue to the discord in the bugs channel or call an developer over!